palaktest/blog/content/posts/advanced-window-management-with-slate.md

 one screen edge.

 Here I'll show you how it's done.
-If you don't desperately want to code up your own Slate system after reading this, I've done something terribly wrong.~~MORE~~
+If you don't desperately want to code up your own Slate system after reading this, I've done something terribly wrong.<!--more-->

 ## The Goal ##